zer0def/nginxinc-kubernetes-ingress/docs/content/community.md

 ---
-title: Community and Contribution
+title: "Community and Contribution"

 description: "Learn about the NGINX Ingress Controller community and contribute to the project."
 weight: 2200
 toc: true
-docs: "DOCS-584"
+docs: "DOCS-1447"
 ---